TheHellSite/proxmox_collection/lxc/device_passthrough/README.md

 The permission problem is a bit more difficult to solve.
 This is because UIDs/GIDs of devices on the PVE host are not always equal inside LXCs.

-For privileged LXCs those UIDs/GIDs are sometimes unequal to the PVE host, especially when using other Linux derivates inside the LXC (f.e.
+For privileged LXCs those UIDs/GIDs can sometimes be unequal to the PVE host, especially when using other Linux derivates inside the LXC (f.e.
 Arch Linux).\
-As an example on the Debian based PVE host group render has the GID=103, but inside an Arch Linux LXC group render has the GID=989.
+As an example on the Debian based PVE host group `render` has the GID=103, but inside an Arch Linux LXC group `render` has the GID=989.

-With unprivileged LXCs this is even more complicated because here each UID/GID is incremented by 100000.\
+With unprivileged LXCs this is even more complicated!
+From the perspective of the PVE host each UID/GID of an unprivileged LXC is incremented by 100000.\
-As an example on the Debian based PVE host group render has the GID=103 and inside an unprivileged Arch Linux LXC group render has the GID=989.
-However, for the PVE host the (unprivileged) GID=989 is actually the GID=100989, see the below Proxmox Wiki link for more information on this.\
+As an example on the Debian based PVE host group `render` has the GID=103 and inside an unprivileged Arch Linux LXC group `render` has the GID=989.
+However, the PVE host actually sees that GID=989 as GID=100989, see the below Proxmox Wiki link for more information on this.\
 https://pve.proxmox.com/wiki/Unprivileged_LXC_containers

 ## What is the solution?

 1. Add the desired device to the LXC config file.
-2. Choose a universal GID=111000 that can exist on the PVE host, in privileged LXCs and in unprivileged LXCs.
+2. Choose a unique GID greater than 110000 (f.e.
+GID=111000) that can exist on the PVE host, in privileged LXCs and in unprivileged LXCs.
-3. Assign the desired device to the UID=100000 which belongs to the root user inside unprivileged LXCs.
+3. Assign the desired device to the UID=100000, which belongs to the root user inside unprivileged LXCs.
-4. Assign the desired device to the universal GID=111000 so it can be used simultaneously on the PVE host and inside multiple privileged/unprivileged LXCs.
+4. Assign the desired device to the newly created unique GID so it can be used simultaneously on the PVE host and by users inside of (multiple) privileged/unprivileged LXCs.
-5. Create the universal group "lxc_device_shares" inside the LXCs.
+5. Create the group `lxc_DEVICENAME_shares` with the unique GID inside the LXC.
-6. Add LXC users, that need access to the device, to the group "lxc_device_shares".
+6. Add LXC users, that need access to the device, to the group `lxc_DEVICENAME_shares`.

 ## What are the benefits?